 - 2 bay leaves

-- salt and pepper to taste
+- salt and pepper ( to taste)

-- Add the bacon to a soup pot or a large dutch oven and fry the bacon until brown.
-Remove bacon from the pot and add the tbsp of olive oil.
-Add the onion and the kabanos sausage to the pot and fry until onion is translucent and sausage is slightly browned.
-Add garlic and cook until fragrant, another 2 minutes.
+- Cook onion and sausage: To the same pot add the olive oil and heat over medium-high heat.
+Next, add the onion and the sausage to the pot and cook until the onion is translucent and the sausage is slightly browned.
+Add garlic and cook until fragrant, another minute.